biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 `{\rtlch\ai \ltrch\loch\i\loch This text is italic.}`

 Some of these are more readable than others.
 Some are never meant to be read by humans at all!
-But underneath the hood **every format is actually markup**.
+But underneath the hood **every format is actually Markup**.

-The aim of Markdown is to create lightweight markup language, which is **easy to read and easy to write** in a text editor.
-It embodies the principle "make common things easy, and rare things possible".
+The aim of Markdown is to create *lightweight* Markup language, which is **easy to read and easy to write** in a text editor.
+It embodies the principle: "make common things easy, and rare things possible".
 Then we let the computer do the work of translating Markdown into various markup languages and rendering them, so we don't have to worry about the details:

 **Markdown**

 `*This text is italic.*`

 The "Swiss Army Knife" for letting the computer convert between Markup languages is [Pandoc](https://pandoc.org).
-The site contains a graphic which shows what can be translated to what (just so you get a sense of the extend of this Markup world):
+The Pandoc site contains a graphic which shows what can be translated to what (included here just to give you a sense of the extent of this Markup world):

 ![](figs/pandoc.jpg)